“Allemande Dishcloth” – Striped, Mitered Square in Tunisian Crochet

 Note on Slanting Strands – For this second triangle, you WILL be working into the slanting strands.
 When inserting hk into slanting strands along diagonal edge of the first triangle, insert hk under only the forward strand (the strand closest to you).
 Use snug tension for first return st and loose tension for remaining return sts of each row.

 Row 1.
 Rotate piece clockwise 90 degrees.
 Note that vertical bars are now horizontal.
-With A, insert hk under just the slanting strand of st just completed in first triangle*, yo, pull up lp (2 lps on hk); ret, using B. (*This is the same stitch out of which the yarn is emerging.)
+With A, insert hk under just the slanting strand of st just completed in first triangle (See photo below.), yo, pull up lp (2 lps on hk); ret, using B.

 Row 2.
 With B, insert hk under 1 horizontal bar along edge of next row of first triangle, yo, pull up lp, insert hk under slanting strand in same row, yo, pull up lp (3 lps on hk); ret, using A for last yo.